Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Task-Dependent Framework

-We introduce a \textit{task-anchored sampling technique} which modifies existing prompt-based methods for promoting diversity (c.f.
-Figure~\ref{fig:illustration_prompt_method}).
-Prompt-based sampling strategies are inference-time methods to generate multiple responses.
-We focus on two existing methods: \textit{system prompt sampling}, which generates multiple responses in a single generation~\citep{zhang2025cultivating}, and \textit{in-context regeneration}, which iteratively generates multiple responses~\citep{zhang2025noveltybench}.
-Both these methods instruct the model to generate ``different'' or ``diverse'' responses.
-We modify these methods by clarifying in the instruction what is meant by ``different'' or ``diverse'', using the functional diversity concepts in our task taxonomy (Table~\ref{tab:prompt_based_strategies}).
-To reduce homogenization at inference-time, the model could sample over these responses, or choose a response based on other alignment criteria.
+We introduce a \textit{task-dependent sampling technique} that modifies existing prompt-based methods for promoting diversity (Table~\ref{tab:prompt_based_strategies}).
+We focus on improving two such methods: \textit{system prompt sampling}, which generates multiple responses in a single generation~\citep{zhang2025cultivating}, and \textit{in-context regeneration}, which iteratively generates multiple responses~\citep{zhang2025noveltybench}.
+These methods instruct the model to generate ``different'' or ``diverse'' responses, without clarifying what this means for a given task.